Domestic Violence (DV) Crimes

 * My rate of having people found not guilty at trial is higher than the state average.

 * In addition, I pride myself (and gauge how well I am doing) by the number of thank you notes I receive from my clients.
-I feel proud in saying that I regularly receive these.

 * I have been recognized as a "Super Lawyer" by my peers in Washington Law and Politics Magazine.

 * I am actively involved with the Washington Association of Criminal Defense Lawyers.
 Through WACDL I have written, lobbied for and passed three laws that help people accused of crimes in Washington State.